 Flavor and Uses: Anecdotally, jalapeño is the most popular pepper in the world, and there are many varieties.
 Even those who can’t handle much spice will find the typical jalapeño manageable, especially when pickled and/or served without seeds.

 Harvested while still green and eaten raw, jalapeño peppers are slightly bitter but with a bright, fresh flavor.
 They become sweeter and less hot as they ripen and turn red.
-They are incredibly flavourful when roasted, and they are often stuffed and wrapped in bacon for a blend of sweet, savory, salty, and spicy all in one to become atomic buffalo turds.
+They are incredibly flavorful when roasted, and they are often stuffed and wrapped in bacon for a blend of sweet, savory, salty, and spicy all in one to become atomic buffalo turds.

 Use jalapeño peppers in salads and grilled cheese; on pizzas, hot dogs, and burgers; and of course in nachos — you can’t beat the bite blended in with sweet and smoky pulled pork.

 Chipotle is a catch-all term used in English for just about any dried and smoked peppers.
 Most, however, are smoked red jalapeño peppers.
 There are a few varieties with a range of different properties, including varying heat levels.
 Ground up, they add earthy, smoky taste to dips, sauces, rubs, and chili, and are seen in beef brisket rub, and chicken dry rub.

 Scoville Heat Units: 10,000-23,000

 Flavor and Uses: When you’ve “graduated” from jalapeño peppers and crave more heat, Serrano peppers are the next logical step.
 They have a fresh, crisp flavor that’s appealing, but with a noticeably more powerful kick.

 Serrano peppers are commonly chopped up for salsa, pico de gallo, and other condiments and garnishes.
 Roasting them brings out the sweetness and softens the skin.

 Scoville Heat Units: 30,000-50,000